 - (1) The employer recognises its obligations to provide high quality training and shall ensure appropriate mechanisms operate to monitor practitioners' satisfaction with the quality of training and address legitimate concerns. - (2) Upon application, practitioners shall be entitled to take 4 days leave with pay in order to attend examinations within Australia or New Zealand, or elsewhere if appropriate, for higher qualifications which have been approved by the employer.
-A practitioner shall, upon application, be provided with three clear days free from any rostered duty immediately prior to an examination. - (3) Non Accruing Professional Development Leave - (a) Upon application a practitioner shall be entitled to take 2 weeks paid study / professional development leave each calendar year.
-Such leave shall be inclusive of any leave taken under subclause (2) above and may be used: - to attend work / study related courses or conferences or related to obtaining or maintaining higher medical qualifications.
+A practitioner shall, upon application, be provided with three clear days free from any rostered duty immediately prior to an examination. - (3) Non-Accruing Professional Development Leave - (a) Upon application a practitioner shall be entitled to take 2 weeks paid study / professional development leave each calendar year.
+Such leave shall be inclusive of any leave taken under subclause (2) above and may be used: - (i) to attend work / study related courses or conferences or related to obtaining or maintaining higher medical qualifications.
 In the case of Interns, such activities need to be compatible with their intern training / supervision requirements.
-The course or conference may be approved by the Director of Medical Services on the advice of the Director of Post Graduate Studies in relation to its educational value; and / or - (ii) to prepare for examinations being sat within six months of the leave being taken or to study for modules towards higher medical qualifications.
+The course or conference may be approved, by the employer, in relation to its educational value; or

-- (b) Non accruing professional development leave cannot be converted into a cash entitlement other than where the employer has refused an application which meets the requirements for leave being granted under this clause and the practitioner is unreasonably denied the opportunity of taking the leave prior to concluding their employment. - (c) In exceptional circumstances, after the employer has used its best endeavours to grant such leave, an application may be declined due to operational requirements.
-If this occurs the leave shall accrue. - (4) Accruing Professional Development Leave. - (a) With effect on and from 17 January 2011 a practitioner accrues one week of additional leave per annum.
+- (ii) to prepare for examinations being sat within six months of the leave being taken or to study for modules towards higher medical qualifications; or - (iii) to undertake clinically significant research associated with obtaining or maintaining higher medical qualifications with the approval of the employer in relation to its educational value. - (b) Non-accruing professional development leave cannot be converted into a cash entitlement other than where the employer has refused an application which meets the requirements for leave being granted under this clause and the practitioner is unreasonably denied the opportunity of taking the leave prior to concluding their employment. - (c) In exceptional circumstances, after the employer has used its best endeavours to grant such leave, an application may be declined due to operational requirements.
+If this occurs the leave shall accrue. - (4) Accruing Professional Development Leave. - (a) A practitioner accrues one week of additional leave per annum.
 The entitlement accrues pro rata weekly. - (b) A practitioner may be granted leave in advance, but if the practitioner ceases employment before the end of the qualifying period the value of any such leave taken in advance at the time of the effective date of termination may be offset against any other payments due to the practitioner. - (5) Applications for professional development leave shall, in the absence of any agreement to the contrary, be made to the employer at least two months prior to the commencement of the leave.
-The employer shall notify the practitioner whether the application has been approved in writing within 4 weeks of receiving the application. - (6) Special leave with or without pay for additional study leave, conferences or other purposes, including interstate or overseas professional development, may be granted to doctors in training for periods of up to twelve months or more at the discretion of the employer.
+The employer shall notify the practitioner whether the application has been approved in writing within 4 weeks of receiving the application. - (6) Special leave with or without pay for additional study leave, conferences or other purposes, including interstate or overseas professional development, may be granted to doctors in training for periods of up to twelve months or more at the discretion of the employer. - (7) The balance of Professional Development Leave accrued prior to the commencement of this Agreement will be carried forward. - (8) Professional Development Leave shall be paid at the rate of pay applicable at the time the leave is taken.